GeneralFocus/Generalfocus/README.md

 Welcome to my profile, where craftsmanship meets technology!

 Hello, I'm Oyinkansola✨ (HE/HIM), also known as General.
 I'm a seasoned Backend and Cloud/DevOps Engineer with a passion for delivering quality over hype.
-With extensive experience in PHP, Laravel, and Codeigniter, I specialize in building secure, scalable, and high-performance backend systems tailored to meet the unique needs of modern web applications.
+With extensive experience in PHP, Laravel and Codeigniter, I specialize in building secure, scalable and high-performance backend systems tailored to meet the unique needs of modern web applications.

 <details>
   <summary>Checkout my latest starred repos -></summary>